Skip to content

 For many ML models, especially in supervised learning, data needs to be labeled.
 Labeling, or annotation, is the process of adding meaningful tags to your data so the model can understand what it's looking at.
 For an image recognition model, this could mean drawing boxes around objects in photos and tagging them as "car" or "pedestrian."
 For a language model, it might involve identifying the sentiment of a customer review.
 The accuracy of these labels is critical.
 If your data is labeled incorrectly or inconsistently, you're essentially teaching your model the wrong information, which will lead to poor performance and unreliable predictions.

-Augment your dataset
+Expand your dataset with augmentation

 What do you do when you don't have enough data?
 You augment it.
 Data augmentation is a powerful technique for expanding your dataset and improving model performance.
 One approach is to create new data from your existing data—for example, by rotating, cropping, or altering the colors of images.
 Another method is to generate entirely new, synthetic data, which is especially useful when real-world data is sensitive or scarce.
 You can also supplement your dataset by incorporating publicly available datasets.
 This can add diversity to your training data and save you the time and expense of collecting and labeling everything from scratch.